kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/README.md

 # Directory Overview
 # data/
-Contains all data-related files, including the original dataset, cleaned data, and cleaning scripts.
+Contains all data-related files, including the original data set, cleaned data, and cleaning scripts.

 Data_cleaning_1st_round_Stigmatization_of_homeless_individuals.Rmd: The first round of data cleaning that creates the cleaned_data.csv file.

 Data_Cleaning_2.Rmd: The second round of data cleaning, which results in the final_cleaned_data.csv file.
 This file includes additional objectives not covered in the main QMD.

-Final_Data_cleaning.Rmd: The final round of data cleaning for the project.
+Final Data leaning.Rmd: Is the file that has the most code and the place where most of the objectives were meet.
+This file has data cleaning, plotting and additional test that go along with the other hypothesis for this paper but that I could not refine them enough to include in the qmd.

 Experimental_Study_Karen.csv: The original (uncleaned) data file for the study.